How Do You Stop A Dog From Climbing The Fence?

-But fortunately, there are several steps you can take to nip this behavior in the bud, and keep your dog safe from any harm that may come to them during their escape attempt.
+Fortunately, there are several steps you can take to nip this behavior in the bud and ultimately keep your dog safe from any harm that may come to them during their escape/climbing attempt.

 The first thing to consider is the reasons why your dog is trying to climb the fence.

-Discovering the reason is an important step because this will have an effect on which solution is the most appropriate and effective.
+Discovering the reason is an important step because this will have an impact on which solution is the most appropriate and effective.

 Finding The Trigger

 If this behavior has only started recently, it’s worth taking the time to identify the “trigger” which has caused the behavior.